Ecma Rules (June 2019)

 The General Assembly shall approve collaboration and liaison agreements.

-The previous version of the Ecma Rules (June 2016) is available here.
+The previous version of the Ecma Rules (December 2018) is available here and the version adopted in June 2016 is available here.